parulv1/sgm-ad/README.md

-# Spectral graph modeling reveals global slowing of neurophysiological network transmission in Alzheimer's disease
+# Impaired long-range excitatory time scale predicts abnormal neural oscillations and cognitive deficits in Alzheimer’s disease

 `Spectrome` is a combination of the words "spectrum" and "connectome".
-This package is the collection of codes that constructed the analysis for the preprint ["Spectral graph modeling reveals global slowing of neurophysiological network transmission in Alzheimer's disease"]().
+This package is the collection of codes that constructed the analysis for the preprint ["Impaired long-range excitatory time scale predicts abnormal neural oscillations and cognitive deficits in Alzheimer’s disease "](https://alzres.biomedcentral.com/articles/10.1186/s13195-024-01426-7#Sec1).
 This repository is developed based on the original model's [repository](https://github.com/Raj-Lab-UCSF/spectrome).

 The spectral graph model (SGM) is a brain structure-function model that simulates brain activity power spectrum given a structural connectome.
 The model is linear, low-dimensional, and provides an analytical relationship between the brain's structural and functional patterns.

 ## Citation:
-The code in this repository is used for the analysis as shown in: Parul Verma, Srikantan Nagarajan, and Ashish Raj.
-“Spectral graph modeling reveals global slowing of neurophysiological network transmission in Alzheimer's disease” ().
+The code in this repository is used for the analysis as shown in: Verma et al. “Impaired long-range excitatory time scale predicts abnormal neural oscillations and cognitive deficits in Alzheimer’s disease ” (2024).
 If you found this useful, please cite the following:

 ```
-To be updated
+@article{verma2024impaired,
+  title={Impaired long-range excitatory time scale predicts abnormal neural oscillations and cognitive deficits in Alzheimer’s disease},
+  author={Verma, Parul and Ranasinghe, Kamalini and Prasad, Janani and Cai, Chang and Xie, Xihe and Lerner, Hannah and Mizuiri, Danielle and Miller, Bruce and Rankin, Katherine and Vossel, Keith and others},
+  journal={Alzheimer's Research \& Therapy},
+  volume={16},
+  number={1},
+  pages={62},
+  year={2024},
+  publisher={Springer}
+}

 ```

 ## Abstract:
+Background

+Alzheimer’s disease (AD) is the most common form of dementia, progressively impairing cognitive abilities.
+While neuroimaging studies have revealed functional abnormalities in AD, how these relate to aberrant neuronal circuit mechanisms remains unclear.
+Using magnetoencephalography imaging we documented abnormal local neural synchrony patterns in patients with AD.
+To identify global abnormal biophysical mechanisms underlying the spatial and spectral electrophysiological patterns in AD, we estimated the parameters of a biophysical spectral graph model (SGM).

+Methods

-Alzheimer's disease (AD) is the most common form of dementia, progressively impairing memory and cognition.
-While various neuroimaging studies have revealed functional network abnormalities in patients with AD, how these relate to aberrant  neuronal circuit mechanisms remains unclear.
-We employed a spectral graph-theory model (SGM) to identify abnormal biophysical markers of neuronal activity in AD.
-SGM is an analytic model that describes how long-range fiber projections in the brain mediate and couple excitatory and inhibitory activity of local neuronal subpopulations.
-Unlike other coupled neuronal mass models, the SGM is linear, available in closed-form, and parameterized by a small set of global parameters that facilitate rapid and unambiguous model inference.
-We performed SGM inference with resting state magnetoencephalography (MEG) imaging data on a well-characterized clinical population of patients with AD and a cohort of age-matched controls.
-We estimated model parameters that best captured the regional power spectra across frequency.
-Patients with AD had significantly elevated long-range excitatory neuronal time constant, local inhibitory neural gain, and local excitatory time constant.
-Long-range excitatory time constant had the highest effect size and was also the most important feature for the accurate classification of patients with AD from controls.
-Furthermore, a higher time constant was associated with a greater decline in global cognition.
-These results indicate that abnormal spectral signatures in AD can be reliably and succinctly explained by the SGM.
-Intriguingly, our work is able to recapitulate the spatial and spectral patterns of AD-related functional activity without introducing any spatial heterogeneity; indeed, the SGM model is entirely global and spatially-invariant.
-This raises the possibility that a global increase in the long-range excitatory time constant might be a sufficient factor underlying observed spatiotemporal alterations of neuronal activity in AD.
-Our findings provide new insights into potential mechanistic links between abnormal neural oscillations and their cellular correlates in AD.
+SGM is an analytic neural mass model that describes how long-range fiber projections in the brain mediate the excitatory and inhibitory activity of local neuronal subpopulations.
+Unlike other coupled neuronal mass models, the SGM is linear, available in closed-form, and parameterized by a small set of biophysical interpretable global parameters.
+This facilitates their rapid and unambiguous inference which we performed here on a well-characterized clinical population of patients with AD (N = 88, age = 62.73 +/- 8.64 years) and a cohort of age-matched controls (N = 88, age = 65.07 +/- 9.92 years).

+Results

+Patients with AD showed significantly elevated long-range excitatory neuronal time scales, local excitatory neuronal time scales and local inhibitory neural synaptic strength.
+The long-range excitatory time scale had a larger effect size, compared to local excitatory time scale and inhibitory synaptic strength and contributed highest for the accurate classification of patients with AD from controls.
+Furthermore, increased long-range time scale was associated with greater deficits in global cognition.

+Conclusions

+These results demonstrate that long-range excitatory time scale of neuronal activity, despite being a global measure, is a key determinant in the local spectral signatures and cognition in the human brain, and how it might be a parsimonious factor underlying altered neuronal activity in AD.
+Our findings provide new insights into mechanistic links between abnormal local spectral signatures and global connectivity measures in AD.

 ## Set-up: